Best Delay Pedal – Digital and Analog Top Picks

 • Built-in tap tempo might be finicky

-Coming from a TC Electronics Alter Ego delay, I was looking for a substitute that was a bit more transparent and had tap tempo.
-Out of the box, the Canyon sounded very high-fidelity for all models, lacking that "smearing" effect I had on the Alter Ego.
+Coming from a TC Electronic Alter Ego delay, I was looking for a substitute that was a bit more transparent and had tap tempo.
+Out of the box, the Canyon sounded very high-fidelity for all models, lacking that “smearing” effect I had on the Alter Ego.

 Electro-Harmonix Canyon - Tap In View